zackstout/beatles-songwriting/README.md

 #### The cyclical vii7

-- ✅ _Here there and everywhere_: verse is in G, then the F#m7b5-B7 pulls us toward Em.
+- ✅ _Here, there and everywhere_: verse is in G, then the F#m7b5-B7 pulls us toward Em.

 #### The pull to vi

 - (p.
 91) MODULATION INTRODUCED: The vii descends a fifth to the III, which then descends a fifth to the vi.
 - So you can use it to modulate into the relative minor (vi) key, with a "ii-V-i" move.
-- ✅ _Yesterday_: uses same exact idea as Here there everywhere
+- ✅ _Yesterday_: uses same exact idea as Here, there everywhere
 - ✅ _Moon river_, another great example of this vii-III-vi move.
 - Which, we reinterpret as a ii-V-i, modulating to the parallel minor scale.
 Nice (From E to C#m).
 - So, again, the 7-3-6-2-5-1 chain can be interpreted as 2 ii-V-I groups, linked together.